serde-rs/serde-rs.github.io/_src/README.md

   engine.
 - [CBOR], a Concise Binary Object Representation designed for small message size without the need for version negotiation.
-- [YAML], a popular human-friendly configuration language that ain't markup language.
+- [YAML], a self-proclaimed human-friendly configuration language that ain't markup language.
 - [MessagePack], an efficient binary format that resembles a compact JSON.
 - [TOML], a minimal configuration format used by [Cargo].
 - [Pickle], a format common in the Python world.